-How to Choose the Right Therapist in 2025
+How to Choose the Right Therapist

 Why Finding the Right Therapist Matters

-The evidence is clear: a strong therapeutic alliance—the sense that your therapist "gets you"—has a bigger impact on outcomes than the type of therapy you choose.
+The evidence is clear: a strong therapeutic alliance, the sense that your therapist "gets you", has a bigger impact on outcomes than the type of therapy you choose.

 Your Counselling Options in Oxford